Chart Color Schemes

 Albanvale's population is slightly younger than the national pattern

-Albanvale has a median age of 37, matching Greater Melbourne's figure of 37 years, and is comparable to Australia's median age of 38 years.
-The 65-74 age group makes up 11.1% of Albanvale's population compared to Greater Melbourne.
-The 35-44 cohort represents 13.4%, which is less prevalent than in Greater Melbourne.
-Between 2021 and the present, the 75-84 age group has increased from 4.4% to 6.9%.
-Conversely, the 55-64 cohort has decreased from 11.7% to 10.9%.
+Albanvale has a median age of 37, matching Greater Melbourne's figure of 37 and remaining comparable to Australia's median age of 38 years.
+The 65-74 age group constitutes 11.1% of Albanvale's population, higher than Greater Melbourne's percentage.
+Conversely, the 35-44 cohort makes up 13.4%, which is less prevalent compared to Greater Melbourne.
+Between 2021 and present, the 75-84 age group has increased from 4.4% to 6.9% of Albanvale's population.
+Meanwhile, the 55-64 cohort has decreased from 11.7% to 10.9%.
 By 2041, demographic projections indicate significant shifts in Albanvale's age structure.
-The 75-84 group is expected to grow by 51%, reaching 586 people from 388.
-This growth will be led by the aging population dynamic, with those aged 65 and above comprising 65% of the projected growth.
-Meanwhile, the 65-74 and 25-34 cohorts are expected to experience population declines.
+Notably, the 75-84 group is projected to grow by 51%, reaching 586 people from 389.
+The aging population trend is evident, with those aged 65 and above comprising 65% of the projected growth.
+Conversely, the 65-74 and 25-34 age groups are expected to experience population declines.